Welcome to the Kingston upon Thames Society

-Our next Public Meeting will be on Wednesday 16 April where there will be a discussion on the way the Society assesses and responds to planning applications.
-More on the Events page.
+Our next Public Meeting will be on Wednesday 17 September will be a talk by Tony Arbour on Kingston in London but not run by London.
+Details on the Events page.

 Six schemes were recognised in the Tony Leitch Townscape Awards 2013.
 More on the Awards page.